University of Leicester

 The University of Leicester (/ˈlɛstər/ LEST-ər) is a public research university based in Leicester, England.
 The main campus is south of the city centre, adjacent to Victoria Park.
 The university's predecessor, University College, Leicester, gained university status in 1957.

-The university had an income of £339.4 million in 2021/22, of which £64 million was from research grants.
+The university had an income of £384.6 million in 2023/24, of which £74.5 million was from research grants.

-The university is known for the invention of genetic fingerprinting, and for the partially funding the discovery and the DNA identification of the remains of King Richard III.
+The university is known for the invention of genetic fingerprinting, and for partially funding the discovery and the DNA identification of the remains of King Richard III in Leicester.

 History

 Desire for a university

 The first serious suggestions for a university in Leicester began with the Leicester Literary and Philosophical Society (founded at a time when "philosophical" broadly meant what "scientific" means today).
-With the success of Owen's College in Manchester, and the establishment of the University of Birmingham in 1900, and then of Nottingham University College, it was thought that Leicester ought to have a university college too.
+With the success of Owens College in Manchester, and the establishment of the University of Birmingham in 1900, and then of Nottingham University College, it was thought that Leicester ought to have a university college too.
 From the mid-19th century to the mid-20th century university colleges could not award degrees and had to be associated with universities that had degree-giving powers.
 Most students at university colleges took examinations set by the University of London.

-In the late 19th century the co-presidents of the Leicester Literary and Philosophical Society, the Revered James Went, headmaster of the Wyggeston Boys' School, and J. D. Paul, regularly called for the establishment of a university college However, no private donations were forthcoming, and the Corporation of Leicester was busy funding the School of Art and the Technical School.
+In the late 19th century the co-presidents of the Leicester Literary and Philosophical Society, the Revered James Went, headmaster of the Wyggeston Boys' School, and J. D. Paul, regularly called for the establishment of a university college.
+However, no private donations were forthcoming, and the Corporation of Leicester was busy funding the School of Art and the Technical School.
 The matter was brought up again by Dr Astley V. Clarke (1870–1945) in 1912.
 Born in Leicester in 1870, he had been educated at Wyggeston Grammar School and the University of Cambridge before receiving medical training at Guy's Hospital.
 He was the new president of the Literary and Philosophy society.
 Reaction was mixed, with some saying that Leicester's relatively small population would mean a lack of demand.
 With the outbreak of the First World War in 1914, talk of a university college subsided.
 In 1917 the Leicester Daily Post urged in an editorial that something of more practical utility than memorials ought to be created to commemorate the war dead.
 With the ending of the war both the Post and its rival the Leicester Mail encouraged donations to form the university college.
 Some suggested that Leicester should join forces with Nottingham, Sutton Bonington and Loughborough to create a federal university college of the East Midlands, but nothing came of this proposal.